Ankita12si/Business-Insights-360/README.md

 ## Introduction :

-- **Atliq Hardware** is a company dealing with manufacturing of computers and its peripherals having operations in various countries.
+- **Atliq Hardware** is a company which manufactures computers hardwares and its peripherals and supplies them to many clients across India and other countries.
--  **Problem Statement**  Their business is growing rapidly and they still rely on excel files for data analytics.
-Excel files are hard to consume and not effective in generating insights.
-Also due to the lack of effective analytics the company faced a major loss in Latin America.
-Senior executives of this company have decided to invest in a data analytics project and have assigned a team for this work.
+-  **Problem Statement**  Their business is exapanding rapidly.
+This generates a lot of data and it is still being handled in excel.
+These files are difficult to manage and ineffective for generating insights.
+Senior executives have decided to use excel on sterioi i.e. Power Bi to carry on data analysis over accessing and managing overall performence

-  ## Purpose of BI dashboard :
+ ## Key Objectives
  - To closely monitor and assess their sales operations and overall performance.

  - Analysing various parameters and trends and keeping a close eye on essential key performance indicators (KPIs).

  - Building various views for various departments like the **Finance View**, **Sales View**, **Marketing View**, **Supply Chain View** to have a more detailed analysis of the incoming data.

-## Key Business Metrics that are focused upon :
+## Key Business Metrics :

-- **Revenue** : Total amount of money generated from its primary operations, typically from sales of goods or services, before deducting any expenses or costs.
+- **Revenue** =  Total amount of money generated from its primary operations, sum of Gross price multiplied by quantity sold.
-- **Pre Invoice Amount** : Total amount a company charges for its products or services before issuing an invoice.
-These deductions can include discounts, rebates, or allowances, affecting the final invoice amount.
+- **Pre Invoice Deductions** = Yearly discounts, agreements made at the begining of each financial year.
+These deductions can include discounts, rebates, or allowances etc.
 - **Net Invoice Sales** : Sales after subtracting pre invoice sales, reflecting the actual income received.
 - **Post Invoice Deductions** : Further discounts and fees like promotional discounts, placement fees, performance rebate etc.
 - **Net Sales(NS)** : Sales after subtracting post invoice deductions from Net invoice sales.
 This is basically the **Revenue** for Atliq Hardware.